dalmo1991/superflexPy/doc/index.rst

 collaborations with colleagues at the Eawag (Switzerland), TU-Delft (Netherlands), LIST (Luxembourg), University of Adelaide (Australia), and others.
-The SuperflexPy framework offers a brand new implementation of Superflex, allowing to build fully customized, spatially-distributed hydrological models.
+The SuperflexPy framework offers a brand new implementation of Superflex, allowing the modeler to build fully customized, spatially-distributed hydrological models.

 Thanks to its object-oriented architecture, SuperflexPy can be easily